-8 easy steps for interior painting
+8 easy steps for paint surface preparation – interior painting

+Paint surface preparation.
 The secret to accomplishing an expert paint job, is preparation!
 Without the correct interior paint preparation, you have little chance of the finished product looking as good as it could.

 Move all furniture out of the way into the centre of the room or another room entirely.
 Giving yourself plenty of space to move around.
-If you skip this step you risk breaking the furniture or worse, leaving an outline of draws on the wall when you redecorate.
+However, if you skip this step you risk breaking the furniture or worse, leaving an outline of draws on the wall when you redecorate.
 Cover the furniture with plastic protective sheets.

 You will be able to see all the outlet covers now the furniture has been removed from the walls.
 Gently take off any light switch, outlet and return covers.
 If you paint around the covers, it can lead to tearing off the paint, leaving an unprofessional look.